matheuspl92/tic-tac-toe/README.md

 > Game Script

-Game module: Has two players objects.
+Game module: Has two players objects and controls the game flow.

+OK!
 Board module: Has a array with 9 items representing the play space.

-Player objects: Every player has name, type (Human or Computer) and score.
+OK!
+Player objects: Every player has name, type (Human or Computer), marker and score.

 Computer AI module: Has 4 levels (Easy, medium, hard and perfect).